 Throughout the COVID-19 pandemic, the Health Services' department has taken on a wide range of responsibilities.
 Early on, one of the district's first steps was to provide a group of nurses, guidance counselors, and adjustment counselors with dedicated cell phones that families could call with questions.
 The district also established a health call center to field family questions.

 - Contact tracing (often using the language line to connect with interpreters)

 - Answering families' questions

 All of these efforts have included multilingual resources, outreach, and communication to make information as widely available as possible.
 The district has been particularly interested in the use of video as a more personal way to reach families.
-Jess Hodges, the district's Chief Public Relations officer, notes, "We were very intentional in wanting to use video so that families would get to know the nurses and feel comfortable reaching out throughout the pandemic.
+PBS Public Relations Officer Jess Hodges notes, "We were very intentional in wanting to use video so that families would get to know the nurses and feel comfortable reaching out throughout the pandemic.
 It’s often daunting to contact someone with health concerns when all they are is a name and number on a piece of paper.
 We wanted our families to see that, while these nurses may not be at their child’s school, they are here to support all BPS families."

 For examples of the nurses' multilingual outreach, you can see these videos promoting the school's flu vaccine clinic in the following languages:

 At the same time, the nurses (and interpreters) have fielded numerous questions from families about COVID-19 and the vaccines.
 Ms. Jeune notes that the families she serves have asked her questions such as, "Is the vaccine safe to take?
 Which one of the three vaccines are the safest?
 After the vaccine, can we still catch COVID?"
 She says families have a lot of questions related to vaccinating their children and she expects those only to increase once vaccines are approved for younger children.